-- As proven by the baseline, with a period of significant onshore wind development followed by effectively no deployment, onshore wind is particularly sensitive to changes to the planning environment. - In the West Midlands, this is compounded by the limited wind resource available to developers. - Under System Transformation and Steady Progression, onshore wind continues to see very little deployment in the medium term, reflecting the lack of resource in the area and limited role of onshore wind in these scenarios. - A small amount of capacity increase still occurs in these scenarios, mostly driven by repowering of older baseline sites with newer, higher-capacity turbines. - Repowering has been seen at older onshore wind sites in South West England, showing that baseline sites can be repowered at much higher capacities using fewer turbines, as a result of the advances in onshore wind technology over the past decade. - The Consumer Transformation and Leading the Way scenarios feature a much more supportive planning regime for onshore wind in England, with onshore wind seen as a key component in reducing carbon emissions in the medium and long term. - In these scenarios, the increased capacity is a result of both ambitious repowering of older baseline sites at increased capacities, and new projects developed in areas with good wind resource.
-While this is limited in the West Midlands, there are areas of wind resource that could be exploited. - As shown by the Garreg Lwyd wind farm, there is potential for wind farms in and eastern parts of mid-Wales to connect to the West Midlands distribution network.
+- As proven by the baseline, with a period of significant onshore wind development followed by effectively no deployment, onshore wind is particularly sensitive to changes to the planning environment. - The planning environment, therefore, forms the key difference between the scenarios. - Under System Transformation and Steady Progression, onshore wind continues to see very little deployment in the medium term, as a result of a continued lack of support in the planning system in England. - Some capacity increase still occurs in these scenarios, mostly driven by repowering of older baseline sites with newer, higher-capacity turbines.

+- Repowering has been seen at older onshore wind sites in South West England, showing that baseline sites can be repowered at much higher capacities using fewer turbines, as a result of the advances in onshore wind technology over the past decade. - The Consumer Transformation and Leading the Way scenarios feature a much more supportive planning regime for onshore wind in England, with onshore wind seen as a key component in reducing carbon emissions in the medium and long term. - In these scenarios, the increased capacity is a result of both ambitious repowering of older baseline sites at increased capacities, and new projects developed in areas with good wind resource. - Feedback from developers suggests that while the inclusion of onshore wind support in the upcoming Contract for Difference auctions is positive, the highly competitive nature of these auctions means that most sites would be developed on a merchant basis, as is already occurring in Scotland.

-- The medium-term trends continue into the long term for each scenario, with new onshore wind capacity developed in Consumer Transformation and Leading the Way. - Consumer Transformation sees higher levels of onshore wind development, with this scenario featuring greater amounts of distribution-scale renewable generation such as onshore wind, especially small-scale developers such as community energy schemes. - In all scenarios, baseline sites developed during the Feed-in Tariff years of 2012 to 2017 are assumed to repower at the end of their operational life of 25-30 years. - To reflect the range of repowering options, repowered capacity ranges from 150% in Consumer Transformation (where turbines are replaced by a similar number of newer, more efficient models), to 125% in Steady Progression (where sites are repowered with a reduced number of higher capacity turbines).
+- The medium-term trends continue into the long term for each scenario, with new onshore wind capacity developed in Consumer Transformation and Leading the Way. - Consumer Transformation sees particularly high levels of onshore wind development, with this scenario featuring greater amounts of distribution-scale renewable generation such as onshore wind.
+This results in 2 GW of onshore wind capacity in the East Midlands by 2050 under this scenario. - In all scenarios, baseline sites developed during the Feed-in Tariff years of 2012 to 2017 are assumed to repower at the end of their operational life of 25-30 years. - To reflect the range of repowering options, repowered capacity ranges from 150% in Consumer Transformation (where turbines are replaced by a similar number of newer, more efficient models), to 125% in Steady Progression (where sites are repowered with a reduced number of higher capacity turbines).